 This is an introduction to the financial accounting subject and assumes candidates have no prior knowledge of the subject.
-It deals with the recording of business transactions and the preparation of basic financial statements for entities
+It deals with the recording of business transactions and the preparation of basic financial statements for entities.

-Apply knowledge of Book keeping and Accounts for recording, posting business transactions in the book of accounts and preparation of accounting statement in private and public sector accounts
+Apply knowledge of Book keeping and Accounting for recording, posting business transactions in the book of accounts and preparation of accounting statement in private and public sector accounts.

-7.1 Introduction to Bookkeeping and Accounting Learners will be able to:
+Introduction to Bookkeeping and Accounting 7.1 Learners will be able to:

-- a.
-Define the terms book-keeping and accounting.
+- Describe the terms book-keeping and accounting. a.

-- b.
-List the differences between book-keeping and accounting.
+- Distinguish between book-keeping and b. accounting.

-- c.
-Describe field of accounting.
+- Describe field of accounting. c.

 - d.
-Define and state the differences between financial accounting and book-keeping.

-- e.
-List the accounting concepts and explain applicability of each accounting concepts in business, covering the following:
+List the accounting concepts and relate each accounting concept with business, covering the following:

 - Business entity

 - Going concern

 - Money measurement

 - Accrual

 - Consistency

 - Duality

 - Matching Concept

 - Historical Cost

 - Cash basis

 - Accounting period

 - Materiality

 - Prudence / conservatism

+- e.
+Define accounting standards.

 - f.
-Define accounting standards.

-- g.
 State the importance of accounting standards